skijit/notes/programming/dotnet/aspnet/webapi-core2.md

   - Headers:
     - name, value pairs
     - Describes the content of the body
-  - blank line
+  - Blank Line
   - Body
-    - Huge range of types available for the body:
+    - Can be anything.
+Content types include:
       - json
       - xml
       - images